Imperfect Competition in Markets for Short-Circuit Current Services: Introduction

 Market power issues in the electricity industry have been extensively analyzed.
 Authors in \cite{shukla2011analysis} investigated if market power is one of the reasons for the price increases in the wholesale electricity market of India.
 Other regions have also been examined, including California \cite{borenstein1995market,wolak2003measuring}, England and Wales \cite{sweeting2007market}, and the Nordic wholesale markets \cite{hellmer2009evaluation}.
 The relationship between market power, congestion, and renewable energy has also been explored, such as in the Italian day-ahead market \cite{bigerna2016renewable}.
 Market power mitigation mechanisms in electricity markets have been proposed \cite{lin2022review}, including applying price caps as an efficient way to mitigate market power in terms of transmission congestion \cite{li2004market}.
 These efforts, among many others, demonstrate the importance of understanding if certain agents may exert market power in electricity systems.
+However, the market for SCC services is not included in these studies, leaving unexamined whether and how SGs at advantageous electrical positions would exploit market power for their own interests.